Penningtons Manches Cooper LLP

 • systematically monitoring publicly accessible places on a large scale.

-In these cases a DPIA is compulsory.
+In these cases, a DPIA is compulsory.
 The list is non-exhaustive; other processing operations that pose a similarly high risk would also require a DPIA.

-The ICO DPIA guidance is based on the guidelines endorsed by the European Data Protection Board (see: https://ec.europa.eu/newsroom/article29/items/611236 ).
+The IC DPIA guidance is based on the guidelines endorsed by the European Data Protection Board (see: https://ec.europa.eu/newsroom/article29/items/611236 ).
 These define nine criteria of processing operations likely to result in high risk.
 While the guidelines suggest that, in most cases, any processing operation involving two or more of these criteria requires a DPIA, organisations may consider that just meeting one criterion could require a DPIA.

 • use innovative technology (in combination with any of the criteria from the European guidelines);